djponto/CyberLab/README.md

-# Comprehensive Cybersecurity Risk Management and Assessment Lab
+# Cybersecurity Lab Setup

 ## Introduction
-This project aims to create a simulated organizational environment to apply principles of cybersecurity.
-It focuses on risk management, threat analysis, system evaluations, policy development, social engineering mitigation, cybercrime investigation, and reconnaissance.
-This report will guide you through the steps to set up and use the lab environment, highlighting the tools and software used, and providing detailed steps with pictures.
+ This report will guide you through the steps to set up and use the lab environment, highlighting the tools and software used, and providing detailed steps.

 ## Tools and Software
 The following tools and software will be used in this project: